citusdata/citus_docs/develop/integrations.rst

   INSERT INTO items SELECT generate_series(1,10), 'a value';

-Check that the worker nodes have the correct hostname set for the coordinator, and adjust with :ref:`citus_set_coordinator_host` if necessary.
-Then, create logical replication slots on all nodes by running the following on the
+Check that the worker nodes have the correct hostname set for the coordinator, and adjust with :ref:`set_coordinator_host` if necessary.
+Then, create logical replication slots on all nodes by running the following on the coordinator:
-coordinator:

 .. code-block:: postgresql